-In 1937, 158 girls were convicted of abortions and infanticide.
-And in the first few months only of 1938, 109 girls were also convicted of these offenses.
+In 1937, 158 girls were convicted of abortion and infanticide.
+And in the first few months only of 1938, 109 girls were also convicted of these offences.
 In 1935, the number of girls so convicted was only 57.

-With regard to "offenses against morality," the following are the figures of convictions: 1933-612; 1934-779; 1935-1,058; 1936-1,465; 1937-2,374.
+With regard to "offences against morality," the following are the figures of convictions: 1933, 612; 1934, 779; 1935, 1,058; 1936, 1,465; 1937, 2,374.

-"The offenses against morality in 1937, for example, were divided as follows: 'lewdness with children,' 1,065; rape, 92; 'unnatural practices,' 973."
+"The offences against morality in 1937, for example, were divided as follows: 'lewdness with children,' 1,065; rape, 92; 'unnatural practices,' 973."

 Startling as these figures are, it must be remembered that they by no means represent the whole truth.
-Offenses committed by young people who belong to the Nazi organizations are frequently hushed up, and thus never come into court.
+Offences committed by young people who belong to the Nazi organisations are frequently hushed up, and thus never come into court.

-The Sueddeutsche Volksstimme, for example, reported last February that fifty young people, belonging to the

-League of German Maidens and to the Hitler youth, under the leadership of a 22-year-old girl troop-leader, Stoehr, when engaged in so-called field work, organized the performance of "orgies" in a furniture-van on the outskirts of Constance.
-Those taking part in this show were required to pay an entrance fee.
+The "Süddeutsche Volksstimme," for example, reported last February, that 50 young people, belonging to the League of German Maidens and to the Hitler Youth, under the leadership of a twentytwo-year-old girl troop-leader, Stoehr, when engaged in so-called field work, organised the performance of "orgies" in a furniture-van on the outskirts of Those taking part in this Constance. show were required to pay an entrance fee.
 A leading part was played by the daughter of an official of the Gestapo.
 Several of the girls are now pregnant.
-Some of the young people were arrested, others sent to farms.
-The Bodensee-Rundschau, a local Constance paper, published an official statement which sought to hush up the whole affair.
+Some of the young people were arrested, others sent on to the land.
+The "Bodensee-Rundschau," a local Constance paper, published an official statement which sought to hush up the whole affair.

-Such are the results of "training" in the Nazi youth organizations.
-And it is these "leaders" of the Hitler youth who elevate the memory of Horst Wessel, the pimp and cutthroat, as a pattern for German youth, who savagely suppress every ethical movement among the youth, who receive from Dr. Franck, the Reich "law leader" and president of the Academy of German Law, the opportunity of "taking an active part in the formation of the new order in the Third Reich by participation in the Juvenile Laws Commission."
-(Reported in the National Zeitung, Essen, January 11, 1939.)
+Such are the results of "training" in the Nazi youth organisations.
+And it is these "leaders" of the Hitler Youthwho elevate the memory of Horst Wessel, the pimp and cut-throat, as a pattern for German youth, who savagely suppress every ethical movement among the youth -who receive from Dr. Franck, the Reich "law leader" and president of the Academy of German Law, the opportunity of "taking an active part in the formation of the new order in the Third Reich by participation in the Juvenile Laws Commission."
+(Reported in the "National Zeitung," Essen, January 11, 1939.)